Percona-Lab/mongodb_consistent_backup/README.rst

 *Note: the ZBackup archive method is not yet compatible with the 'Upload' phase.
 Disable uploading by setting 'upload.method' to 'none' in the meantime.*

 `ZBackup <http://zbackup.org/>`__ *(with LZMA compression)* is an optional archive method for mongodb_consistent_backup.
-This archive method significantly reduces disk usage for backups via deduplication and compression.
+This archive method significantly reduces disk usage for backups via de-duplication and compression.

 ZBackup offers block de-duplication and compression of backups and optionally supports AES-128 encryption at rest.
 The ZBackup archive method causes backups to be stored via ZBackup at archive time.